Kristina01111000/lavendersite/README.md

 Make faverolles gardens text much larger on home page Switch read more button to about us
-Link sections to appropriate pages from homepage
-She will change images for native plants and events Switch visit us to motivation and philosophy
+Link sections to appropriate pages from homepage Switch visit us to motivation and philosophy
 Lavender page:
 United states lavenders growers logo on page, add Lavender conditions instead of pick your sections
 Top will be about lavender
-Add a place for image at the to of the lavender page She will add lavender images to wellbeing and environment Native Plants page:
+Add a place for image at the to of the lavender page Native Plants page:
 Schematic instead of image for bundles
 Make bundles clickable